vasarepratuzaite/Robotics-HW3/README.md

 A hardware timer interrupt (Timer2) generates 10 ms periodic timing events.
 The current servo angle and button press count are stored in EEPROM and restored after power cycling.

-This demonstrates a fully asynchronous, event-driven embedded design that meets all HW2 requirements.

 ---

 ## Features